Beat Saber: How to Clear Rock Mixtape – Complete Walkthrough

 • Late-song combo drops: Look one or two notes ahead, especially on Sweet Child O’ Mine and Free Bird.

-For PC and console players alike, this pack gets easier when you stop thinking of each song as random note spam and start reading them as rock phrasing.
-The charts follow riffs, drum emphasis, and vocal energy more than pure speed.
+This pack gets easier when you stop reading each song as random note spam and start reading it as rock phrasing.
+The charts follow riffs, drum emphasis, and vocal energy far more than pure speed.

-That is the complete practical walkthrough for Rock Mixtape: learn the pack in a sensible order, use modifiers only as training tools, keep your swings compact, and treat Free Bird as an endurance chart that needs sectional practice rather than blind full-run grinding.
+That is the complete practical walkthrough for Rock Mixtape: clear the eight tracks in a sensible order, use modifiers only as training tools, keep your swings compact, and treat Free Bird as an endurance chart that needs sectional Practice Mode work rather than blind full-run grinding.
+Get the order and the pacing right and the pack stops being a wall and starts being a setlist.

 Was this guide helpful?